 As our culture continually emphasizes keeping our bodies physically fit, don’t forget to also track your fiscal fitness by considering these three questions.

 Do you know where your money goes every month?

 For this exercise, think about your cash flow – how much is coming in from your salary, side hustles or other forms of income, and how much is going out on fixed expenses.
 As money comes in, how do you allocate it toward tithing, expenses and various savings goals?

-Many millennials balk at the thought of creating a budget, but a budget is nothing more than a plan for your money.
-If you need some help getting started, check out our “10 Steps to Taking Control of your Finances” workbook, which you can use to evaluate your financial goals and ensure your spending habits align with your current plans and future needs.
+Many millennials balk at the thought of creating a budget, but a budget is nothing more than a wellness plan for your money.

 “Ultimately, your budget is not about restricting your money; it’s about empowering it,” suggests Maryalene Laponsie, writing for MoneyTalk News.
 “A good budget finally puts you in control of your dollars and allows you to dictate where your money is going rather than letting your bank account get nickel and dimed by what may amount to silly, incidental purchases.”